mklimek1/final-project/about.md

 # Project

-This guide was created as a graduation project as part of [Technical Communication](https://vistula.edu.pl/kierunki-studiow/komunikacja-techniczna) studies at [Vistula University](https://vistula.edu.pl/en) during the academic year 2022/2023.
+This guide was created as a graduation project as part of the [Technical Communication](https://vistula.edu.pl/kierunki-studiow/komunikacja-techniczna) studies at the [Vistula University](https://vistula.edu.pl/en) during the academic year 2022/2023.

 Here are some details about the project:

-**Title**: How do CATs process Markdown files?
+**Title**: How do CATs process Markdown files? <!-- Zob. uwaga do tytułu w pliku o tym tytule -->

 **Personas**: translators who need to translate an .md file and technical writers who need to send .md files for translation